andrewgu/ModConfigMenu/README.md

 # License

-Copyright (c) 2016 Andrew Gu

-If it's not mentioned here, and if it's not defined by XCOM 2's EULA or any other copyright licenses controlled by Firaxis, then it's under the MIT License shown below.
+If it's not covered by Firaxis, then it's covered by the MIT License:

-You may:

-* You may freely use this project's API to create and distribute mods.

-* With the authors' collective permission and attribution to this project, copy/fork/clone/improve this code to release a similar configuration menu mod.

-* With attribution to this project, adapt this code to use in similar games.

-* With attribution to this project, use assets or code from this project in other projects.

-You may not:

-* Upload this file to other sites.

-# Authors

-* Andrew Gu

-# The MIT License (MIT)
+The MIT License (MIT)

 Copyright (c) 2016 Andrew Gu